sepsis-omics/tutorials/docs/dna/denovo/pacbio.md

 ![smrt portal screenshot](/media/screenshots/smrt2.png)

 - In the <ss>SMRT Cells Available</ss> window, select the file to be used.
-Click on the arrow to transfer these files to the SMRT Celles in Job** window.
+Click on the arrow to transfer these files to the SMRT Cells in Job window.

 ![smrt portal screenshot](/media/screenshots/smrt3.png)